-- REACT Intergovernmental Agreement (IGA) ICM-specific agreement with City of Scottsdale expired in June 2020.
+REACT Intergovernmental Agreement (IGA) - ICM-specific agreement with City of Scottsdale expired in June 2020.
 While in effect, the MCDOT REACT team was called out during closures of the Loop 101 freeway to support arterial detour routing.
-IGAs for general REACT services (not specific to ICM) are in place with the City of Glendale, the City of Peoria, and the City of Chandler for REACT teams to support traffic control during major arterial road incidents within the city when requested by Police or the TMC. - ADOT Traffic Signal Interchange Operations Agreements in place with Glendale, Scottsdale, Phoenix, Chandler and Tempe - identifies that the local agency will maintain and operate the interchange traffic signals in ADOT's right-of-way for Loop 101 interchanges, as shown in Appendix A. - Master IGAs for traffic management and operations for ICM Operational Goals and Needs between MCDOT/ADOT and between MCDOT and the City of Phoenix.
+IGAs for general REACT services

+(not specific to ICM) were in place with the City of Glendale, the City of Peoria, and the City of Chandler until the end of 2024 for REACT teams to support traffic control during major arterial road incidents within the city when requested by Police or the TMC.
+The REACT program has sunsetted at the end of 2024 and this example of agency partnership could be used to support ICM in the future.

+- ADOT Traffic Signal Interchange Operations Agreements in place with Glendale, Phoenix, Chandler and Tempe - identifies that the local agency will maintain and operate the interchange traffic signals in ADOT's right-of-way for Loop 101 interchanges, as shown in Appendix A. - Master IGAs for traffic management and operations for ICM Operational Goals and Needs between MCDOT/ADOT and between MCDOT and the City of Phoenix.

-3.5 NEEDS AND PRIORITIES TO BE ADDRESSED BY LOOP 101 MOBILITY ICM SYSTEM
+3.5.
+NEEDS AND PRIORITIES TO BE ADDRESSED BY LOOP 101 MOBILITY ICM

-3.5.1 POTENTIAL FOR ICM
+3.5.1.
+POTENTIAL FOR ICM